shistevenyan/tucows-domain-app/README.md

 - `domain`: the string to filter on domain name
 - `registrar`: the string to filter on registrar name
 - `status`: the enum (active, clientHold, pendingTransfer) to filter on status

+NOTE: Mostly likely with relational databases, values like statuses and registrars probably will have their own tables.
+Instead of passing a string, we might need to pass in a status ID or registrar ID.

 ### Example request